-Team diversity is often acknowledged as an important goal in building project groups, but there's relatively little discussion about why it's desirable for small and midsize businesses.
+Team diversity is often acknowledged as an important goal in building project groups.
 Diversity means difference.
-Isn't it counterintuitive to expect dissimilar individuals to perform with single-minded purpose?
+But isn't it counterintuitive to expect dissimilar individuals to perform with a single-minded purpose?
 Wouldn't a team composed of employees with comparable professional experiences and similar personalities function more smoothly?

 In striving for team diversity, most people envision a group of individuals who represent a blend of races, ethnicities or cultural backgrounds.
 Though important, this is just one approach to creating an eclectic team.
 Managers can build the best teams by seeking diversity in a broad array of areas.